mslinn/AwsMirror/README.md

 sbt compile start-script
 ````

- 1. Add  `awsMirror/target` to the `PATH` or write a script like this bash script to launch the program:
+ 1. Add  `awsMirror/target` to the `PATH` or write a script like this bash script to launch the program.
+    The remainder of these instructions assume that a similar script exists somewhere on the path called `awsMirror`:
 ````
 #!/bin/bash
 # Ensure that Java 7 is on the classpath; best if JAVA_HOME is also set